13 Jun Protecting your network against malicious activity

 A public network is a type of network that is accessible to the general public and enables connection to the internet or other networks.
 As there are limited restrictions on public networks, users need to be cautious of the potential security risks involved with accessing them.

 A private network, on the other hand, is a type of network that regulates access through established entry point restrictions.
 This is to ensure that only those who are supposed to have access can actually enter the network.
 So how does this work?
-In order to safeguard your network, all traffic attempting to access it must pass through a single point of entry where it will be assessed in order to determine whether access should be granted or denied.
+Most commonly used in corporate networks, in order to safeguard your network, all traffic attempting to access it must pass through a single point of entry where it will be assessed in order to determine whether access should be granted or denied.
 You can think of this like a security checkpoint you might pass through at the airport or a stadium where personnel check bags and direct you through a metal detector to determine whether or not you pose a security risk.
 Having a single-entry point allows us to maximise security measures by monitoring and controlling all activity, ensuring we are aware of all users entering the network.

 Benefits of a private network

 Private networks are designed to allow only users with proper authorisation to gain access.
 This is achieved through offering a single point of entry that requires users to undergo stringent security screening processes before access is granted.
 This is perhaps the greatest benefit of having a private network for your business.
 Traffic navigating the gateway is heavily reduced and requires a single line of traffic rather than multiple gateway entry points – meaning a more detailed and systematic security screening process can take place.
 Not only does this allow far greater security for your client and business data, but also allows closer monitoring of activity taking place within your private network.

 Heightened information security isn’t the only benefit to having a private network for your organisation.
 While a public network can be likened to a busy highway that experiences both free flowing and gridlock traffic, a private network is like driving your own private highway that no one else can access – allowing a faster, more efficient experience for you and your team.